-How does ISO work?
+How does the interjurisdictional support process work?

 The person who wants to obtain or change a support order (the claimant or applicant) will need to fill out a set of detailed application forms.
 The forms will include all the information which would normally be included in a court hearing.
-The claimant or applicant sends the completed sworn forms package to the designated authority office in the province or territory where he or she lives.
+The claimant or applicant sends the completed sworn forms package to the designated authority office in the province or territory where they live.
 This office will then send the forms package to the equivalent office in the jurisdiction where the other person lives.
 The other person (respondent) will receive a copy of the forms package, be summoned to court in that jurisdiction and be asked to reply to the application.
 The court in the respondent’s jurisdiction will then consider the application and evidence from both parties and can make an order.

 Do I have to go to court?

-If you are the claimant or applicant making the application to obtain or change an order, you are generally not expected to attend the court hearing which will take place in the respondent’s jurisdiction.
+If you are the claimant or applicant making the application to get or change an order, generally you are not expected to attend the court hearing which will take place in the respondent’s jurisdiction.
 Your application, which you have sworn or affirmed under oath, represents you in the other court.
 If you are the respondent served with the application and summons to appear, you will be required to attend the court hearing in the jurisdiction where you live.

 What forms do I need?

 This depends on your situation.
 If you are the person applying, go to Choose Your Forms on this website and answer the short set of questions to help you select which forms you need to make your application.
 You can obtain information about which forms you need in the Introduction and General Information Guide.
 If you are still unsure, contact Interjurisdictional Support Services (IJSS) for assistance.

 *Quebec and some countries have special forms or processes, so it is recommended that you contact IJSS to obtain up-to-date information before you begin.

 What is a provisional order?
 Do I need one?